GM-Ling/Guoming_Ling.github.io/_pages/about.md

   - /about.html
 ---

-Researcher in computational mechanics, with interests in tsunami simulation, coastal hydrodynamics, fluid-structure interaction, and discontinuous Galerkin methods.
+Researcher in computational mechanics, with interests in tsunami simulation, coastal hydrodynamics, fluid-structure interaction, and riverbed evolution using discontinuous Galerkin methods.

 **Fluid-Structure Interaction simulation:**